piotrcurious/pic12f675_offset_eliminator/pwm_pecis.md

 This is close to the maximum PWM frequency of 10 kHz that can be achieved with PIC12F675 microcontroller.

 : https://ww1.microchip.com/downloads/en/DeviceDoc/41190C.pdf

+No, PIC12F675 does not support 16-bit PWM natively.
+It only has one CCP module that can generate 10-bit PWM on GP2 pin¹.
+However, it is possible to use software techniques to generate 16-bit PWM using the timer interrupts and GPIO pins²³.
+This requires some programming skills and careful timing calculations.
+Alternatively, one can use a different PIC microcontroller that has 16-bit PWM support, such as PIC16F1789⁴.

+Source: Conversation with Bing, 10/28/2023
+(1) PWM pulse generation using PIC12F675 - Lab Projects BD. https://labprojectsbd.com/2021/03/31/pwm-pulse-generation-using-pic12f675-micro-controller/.
+(2) microcontroller - Using a PIC12F675 to generate a PWM signal using .... https://electronics.stackexchange.com/questions/492789/using-a-pic12f675-to-generate-a-pwm-signal-using-timer0-and-timer1-interrupts.
+(3) [PIC] Software PWM using PIC12F/16FXX Timer1 and Timer0.. https://www.edaboard.com/threads/software-pwm-using-pic12f-16fxx-timer1-and-timer0.310630/.
+(4) PWM Fan Controller using PIC12F675 microcontroller. https://pic-microcontroller.com/pwm-fan-controller-using-pic12f675-microcontroller/.
+(5) PIC12F675 8-bit PIC Microcontroller - Components101. https://components101.com/microcontrollers-pic12f675-8-bit-pic-microcontroller.